 **Now, as we approach CTWC VII we are excited to witness the CTWC format spread all over the world!
-Be sure to check out the Growth tab to learn more.
+Be sure to check out the Global tab to learn more.

 ***Be sure to check out our Leaderboard to see the greatest scores of all time!